eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

   Kruschke](https://sites.google.com/site/doingbayesiandataanalysis/) (a.k.a.
   _"the puppy book"_) is for the bucket list.

+- Here we come to a fork in the road.
+The central problem in Bayesian modelling is this: given data and a probabilistic model that we think models this data, how do we find the posterior distribution of the model's parameters?
+There are currently two good solutions to this problem.
+One is Markov chain Monte Carlo sampling (a.k.a.
+MCMC sampling), and the other is variational inference (a.k.a.
+VI).
+Both methods are mathematical Death Stars: extremely powerful but incredibly complicated.
+Nevertheless, I think it's important to get at least a hand-wavy understanding of what these methods are.

 ### Markov Chain Monte Carlo

 - For a good high-level introduction to MCMC, I liked [Michael Betancourt's